cgross/bmore911/README.md

 ### Prerequisites

 Running, building, and testing all require both Node and Yarn be installed.
-After cloning the repo, you'll need to run `yarn` (no parameters) inside both the project root and client directories.
+After cloning the repo, you'll need to run `yarn` (no parameters) inside both the project root and client directories to download dependencies.

 ### Development Mode